Category: SHSM Sectors

 The purpose of a student’s first interview isn’t to display years of experience—it’s to show attitude, curiosity, and readiness to learn.
 With supportive preparation, clear structure, and small practice moments, teachers can help every student walk into their interview with confidence.
 When students understand that employers are looking for potential, not perfection, the entire experience becomes far less intimidating and far more empowering.

-By Carmen Reis, Executive Director -Flashpoint Training, Inc.
+By Carmen Reis, CEO – Flashpoint Training, Inc.

 • The Real-World Payoff: How SHSM Co-op Experience Can Boost Long-Term Employment Outcomes